NixLyn/SnrokL/SelfBuild/part_2/BasicPacketCap_2.md

 ### What we will cover ###

+-> OOP
 -> Importing the the Listener_
--> Using 'flags'
+-> Using some basic 'filters'
--> Decryption Attempt..
+-> Decoding packet data

 ## Main ##